Christmas Trivia and The Reason For The Season

 What do elves put on their candy canes? . . .
 Their tongues!

 A lady lost her handbag in the bustle of Christmas shopping.
 It was found by an honest little boy and returned to her.
 Looking in her purse, she commented, “Hmmm….
 That’s funny.
 When I lost my bag there was a $20 bill in it.
 Now there are twenty $1 bills.”
 The boy quickly replied, “That’s right, lady.
 The last time I found a lady’s purse, she didn’t have any change for a reward.”

 “Boy, what a sound!
 How I love the sound of clinking money!
 That beautiful sound of cold hard cash!
 Nickels, nickels, nickels!
 That beautiful sound of clinking nickels!” – Lucy Van Pelt

 “‘Twas a long time ago, longer now than it seems in a place perhaps you’ve seen in your dreams.
-For the story you’re about to be told began with the holiday worlds of auld.
+For the story, you’re about to be told began with the holiday worlds of auld.
 Now you’ve probably wondered where holidays come from.
-If you haven’t I’d say it’s time you begun.” – Santa
+If you haven’t, I’d say it’s time you have begun.” – Santa

 “Seeing is believing, but sometimes the most real things in the world are the things we can’t see.” – The Conductor #moviequotes

 “First we’ll make snow angels for two hours, then we’ll go ice skating, then we’ll eat a whole roll of Tollhouse Cookie-dough as fast as we can, and then we’ll snuggle.” — Buddy the Elf